deepdoctection/deepdoctection/docs/tutorials/Analyzer_Model_Registry_And_New_Models.md

 This enables faster instantiation and easier use of models within a pipeline.
 We provide a brief overview of the available tools for model registration and downloading, and then demonstrate how to seamlessly use pre-trained models in **deep**doctection.

+!!! info "Writing a custom model wrapper"

     Of course, using a model in this way assumes that a corresponding model wrapper has already been implemented.
 If this is not the case, the [**notebook**](Analyzer_Doclaynet_With_YOLO.md) illustrates how such a model wrapper can be implemented and integrated into a pipeline.

 ## Model Catalog

 The `ModelCatalog` is a class for registering models along with essential metadata.

+!!! info

     By default (unless otherwise configured), the model definitions are stored in the file `~/.cache/deepdoctection/profiles.jsonl`.
 When **deep**doctection is imported, the model information is automatically loaded.
     Model weights and model configuration files are stored in separate directories.
 Metadata for a specific model can be accessed via its corresponding `ModelProfile`.

 ```python